 Conduct methodologically sound research

 Create and disseminate new knowledge aimed at improving health services and outcomes

 Ultimately, your research will identify more effective ways to organize, finance and deliver patient care to improve patient outcomes and quality of life.

-You can take multiple paths within the program: the Master of Science provides essential methods and topical instruction for conducting independent health services research, and two graduate certificates provide more introductory training for individuals who do not wish to pursue a full MS degree.
+The program offers a master's degree and graduate certificates: the Master of Science provides essential methods and topical instruction for conducting independent health services research, and two graduate certificates provide more targeted training for individuals who do not wish to pursue a full MS degree.

 Courses are offered in a hybrid format — both online and in person — which accommodates students from diverse geographies and those with clinical or other full-time obligations.
 Approximately 20 percent of current master’s students reside outside of Illinois.

-Most course material is accessible online, but students convene for in-person coursework once per quarter.
+Most course material is accessible remotely, while all students convene for in-person coursework once per quarter.
 During these on-campus periods, students participate in class sessions, engage with instructors and classmates and attend professional development activities.

-The online portions of the course use technology and digital platforms to expand and enhance classroom instruction.
-HSOR faculty employ videoconferencing, lecture capture software and online applications to deliver rich content and connect with students.
+Courses use technology and digital platforms to expand and enhance classroom instruction.
+HSOR faculty employ videoconferencing, lecture capture software and online applications to deliver content and connect with students.

 July 8-10, 2019

 Travel stipends are provided for students traveling from outside Chicago to the quarterly on-campus sessions.
 Meetings take place on Northwestern's downtown Chicago campus.